Test and Visualization of Covariance Properties for Multivariate Spatio-Temporal Random Fields: Multivariate Spatio-Temporal Covariance Properties

 The second category is the one for which no component in the covariance can be completely separated, but the interaction between certain two out of the three components is voided, which has less restriction than the first category described above.
 The three cases in the second category are V$\mid$S, V$\mid$T, and S$\mid$T. For example, when the covariance is V$\mid$S, there is no variable-space interaction, and the covariance can be decomposed into two parts corresponding to the variable-temporal correlation ($C_{ij}(\bzero,u)$) and spatio-temporal correlation ($\rho_4(\bh,u)$).
 For cases in the second category, no symmetry property holds.

-We also call a multivariate spatio-temporal covariance \textit{fully separable} (denoted by $\text{F}^\text{sep}$) if it satisfies all the separability properties, which further implies \textit{full symmetry} (denoted by $\text{F}^\text{sym}$).
+We also call a multivariate spatio-temporal covariance \textit{fully separable} (denoted by $\text{F}^\text{sep}$) if it satisfies all the separability properties, which further implies $\text{F}^\text{sym}$.
 Like for symmetry, there are some constraints among different types of separability summarized in Propositions~\ref{prop:sep1} through \ref{prop:sep3}, proofs of which are given in the Supplementary Material.

 \begin{proposition} If a covariance is \textup{V}$\mid$\textup{ST}, then it is naturally \textup{V}$\mid$\textup{S} and \textup{V}$\mid$\textup{T}.
 Similarly, \textup{S}$\mid$\textup{VT} implies \textup{V}$\mid$\textup{S} and \textup{S}$\mid$\textup{T}, and \textup{T}$\mid$\textup{VS} implies \textup{V}$\mid$\textup{T} and \textup{S}$\mid$\textup{T}. \end{proposition}